aflyax/aflyax.github.io/_posts/2015-01-16-pass-arguments.md

 devect_arg elapsed time: 0.034368194 seconds (5,954,048 bytes allocated)
 ```

-Clear difference not just in the runtime speed, but also in the memory use.
+Clear difference not just in the runtime, but also in the memory use.